Sleep is our body’s repair mode and affects our physical and mental health.

 The Link Between Sleep and Mood

-Just as sleep impacts your mood, your present state of mind also has an equivalent effect on the quality of your sleep.
+Just as sleep affects your mood, your present state of mind also has an equivalent effect on the quality of your sleep.

-While research is still being conducted about the exact nature of the relationship between sleep and depression, there has been enough progress to indicate a strong correlation between the two.
+While research is still being conducted about the exact nature of the relationship between sleep and depression, there has been enough progress to show a strong correlation between the two.

 In fact, the onset of these conditions can be accurately predicted by studying the patient’s sleep patterns.

 The Link Between Sleep and Learning

 Besides your mood, sleep also appears to affect your mind’s ability to learn.

 Three separate processes govern learning in your brain: acquisition, consolidation, and recall.